akka/akka/akka-docs/rst/scala/dispatchers.rst

 .. includecode:: ../scala/code/docs/dispatcher/DispatcherDocSpec.scala#mailbox-implementation-example

-And then you just specify the FQCN of your MailboxType as the value of the "mailbox-type" in the dispatcher configuration.
+And then you just specify the FQCN of your MailboxType as the value of the "mailbox-type" in the dispatcher configuration, or the mailbox configuration.

 .. note::